lgpcappiello/lgpcappiello.github.io/teaching/index.md

 - MWF 2-2:50 PM in Shasta 153

-If these hours are not convenient, I am also available by appointment. (<a href="https://calendly.com/lcappiello/30min">Click here to view my calendar and set up an appointment.</a>)
+I am also available by appointment. (<a href="https://calendly.com/lcappiello/30min">Click here to view my calendar and set up an appointment.</a>)

 Courses taught: